scarista/scarista.github.io/content/about.md

 The [shorts](/categories/shorts) and [stories](/stories) I've posted on this site are a mixture of horror, fantasy and the absurd.
 So read them at your own risk...

+## Images

+I take photos too.
+Some are good, some bad, and many that have been deleted in horror over the years.

+Any photos that have been used on this site were taken by me, unless otherwise attributed.
+Those that aren't mine will most likely have been downloaded from [Unsplash](https://unsplash.com/) where you can find millions of free high resolution images.

 {{< figure src="/images/forest-round-200.png" alt="Me In A Forest" link="/about" >}}